vanling/docs/configuration/flows/operations.md

 ---
 description:
-  When a Flow is triggered, it executes its chain of Operations, enabling you to do things like manage data within Directus, transform the Flow's data, send information off to outside services, set conditional logic, trigger other Flows, and beyond!
+  Operations are the individual actions in a flow.
+They enable you to do things like manage data within Directus, transform the flow's data, send information off to outside services, set conditional logic, trigger other flows, and beyond!
 readTime: 5 min read
 ---

 # Operations

 > Operations are the individual actions in a flow.
 They enable you to do things like manage data within Directus,
-> transform the Flow's data, send information off to outside services, set conditional logic, trigger other Flows, _and
+> transform the flow's data, send information off to outside services, set conditional logic, trigger other flows, _and
 > beyond!_

 :::tip Before You Begin